someingonewrong/Flask-Fuel-Basics/README.md

 - Make lots of pretty graphs.
 - Create admin section to manage all the user and records.
 - .Gov API to fetch vehicle data
+- Vehicle group, Car, Van, Bike or other.